The beauty of mixed-radix bases

 inherently, treating the number (y, x, channel) as a base-height width

-number, converting it to a single integer.
+depth number, converting it to a single integer.

 Which is to say, indexing a multidimensional array is essentially radix conversion.
 This isn't restricted to two or three dimensions, of course, but works for any multidimensional array laid out in row-major order.